William F. Buckley Jr.: Spy novelist

 In 1975, Buckley recounted being inspired to write a spy novel by Frederick Forsyth's The Day of the Jackal: "If I were to write a book of fiction, I'd like to have a whack at something of that nature."

 He went on to explain that he was determined to avoid the moral ambiguity of Graham Greene and John le Carré.
 Buckley wrote the 1976 spy novel Saving the Queen, featuring Blackford Oakes as a rule-bound CIA agent, based in part on his own CIA experiences.

-Over the next 30 years, he would write another ten novels featuring Oakes.
+Over the next 30 years, he wrote ten more novels featuring Oakes.
 New York Times critic Charlie Rubin wrote that the series "at its best, evokes John O'Hara in its precise sense of place amid simmering class hierarchies".
-Stained Glass, second in the series, won a 1980 National Book Award in the one-year category "Mystery (paperback)".
+Stained Glass, the second in the series, won a 1980 National Book Award in the one-year category "Mystery (paperback)".

 Buckley was particularly concerned about the view that what the CIA and the KGB were doing was morally equivalent.
 He wrote in his memoirs, "To say that the CIA and the KGB engage in similar practices is the equivalent of saying that the man who pushes an old lady into the path of a hurtling bus is not to be distinguished from the man who pushes an old lady out of the path of a hurtling bus: on the grounds that, after all, in both cases someone is pushing old ladies around."

 Buckley began writing on computers in 1982, starting with a Zenith Z-89.
-According to his son, Buckley developed an almost fanatical loyalty to WordStar, installing it on every new PC he got despite its growing obsolescence over the years.
-Buckley used it to write his last novel, and when asked why he continued using something so outdated, he answered "They say there's better software, but they also say there's better alphabets."
+He developed a loyalty to the word processor WordStar, installing it on every new PC he got despite its growing obsolescence.
+Buckley used it to write his last novel, and when asked why he continued using something so outdated, he answered, "They say there's better software, but they also say there's better alphabets."